kristenwomack/agile-chartering/charter-template.md

 What are the goals and outcomes for this period of time?

 ## Success criteria and measures
-How will we know we are sucessful at the end of [time period of charter]?
+How will we know we are successful at the end of [time period of charter]?

 ## Assumptions and dependencies
 What are the assumptions and dependencies to consider in this work?